Manu343726/snail/README.md

 ----------

 The C++ Standard Library comes with a very well suited set of generic algorithms.
-The iterator-range design of such algorithms decouples them completely from the underlying data they are operating on, which makes possible to apply such algorithms on any entity, if a compatible iterator interface is provided.
+The iterator-range design of such algorithms decouples them completely from the underlying data they are operating on, making it possible to apply such algorithms on any entity, if a compatible iterator interface is provided.

-My favorite example are stream iterators:
+My favorite example is stream iterators:

 ``` cpp
 auto numbers = {1, 2, 3, 4, 5};